Skip to cookie consent Skip to main content

 If pain and swelling persist, visit a doctor or athletic trainer for further evaluation.
 X-rays can evaluate for a fracture.

-If you injure yourself on the basketball court, remember to lean on your local health care team, starting with your school athletic trainer.
+If you suspect any of these injuries, lean on your local health care team, starting with your school athletic trainer.
 They’ll ensure you get proper follow-up to have you back on the court in a safe, quick manner.

 Mark Cullen, MD